Shubham189/ChunML.github.io/_posts/2016-09-18-Machine-Learning-Definition.md

 ![Image_5](/images/5.jpg)

 WAIT!
 Where're you going?
-Grabbing your algebraic book or something like that?
+Grabbing your algebraic book or something?
 Or just finding your PS4's controller?
 Take it easy, man.
 You won't even have to grab a pencil to do some maths today, I promise!
 So why the hell I shown you this?
 Because I'm afraid after you read this post, you'll run outside, tell your friends about Machine Learning, yeah you'll tell them about something like "four-leg feature", "long-tail feature", "a Dog", or "not a Dog"...
 Please don't do that.
 Sorry, I'm just joking, kind of over-joking.
 Let's get back to business.
 We all know about binary number (something like a switch with On-Off state, 0 or 1).
 And sadly, that's what computer can understand.
 So it won't see something like "four-leg feature", "long-tail feature".
 The things they actually see is just boring repeating 0s and 1s.
 All I want to say here is, Features, Labels & Activations, they're all matrices to computers.
 At this point I just want you to know it.
 (Maybe I don't even need to speak that long, right?
 Sorry, my bad again!)

 Let me summarize all the things we talked above by the image below: